Orthognathic Surgery (Our doctors no longer provide treatment)

 Technology & Orthognathic Surgery

-Dr. Boyle, Dr. Holland and use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
-Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
+Modern computer-aided techniques and three-dimensional models are utilized to show you exactly how your surgery will be approached.
+Using comprehensive facial x-rays and computer imaging, are ways that can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the proposed treatment.

 What to Expect